Standard Residential Tenancy Terms

 19 If the parties agree that the tenant is to lodge the bond, the following applies:

-(a) the tenant must complete and sign the bond lodgement form provided by the Office of Rental Bonds and the lessor must do the same;
+(a) the tenant, or the lessor on the tenant’s behalf, must complete the bond lodgement form provided by the Office of Rental Bonds and lodge the form with the Office;

-(b) the tenant must lodge the bond and bond lodgement form with the Office of Rental Bonds;
+(b) the tenant must lodge the bond with the Office of Rental Bonds in the way permitted by the Office;

-(c) the lessor may require lodgement of the bond before the lessor gives possession of the premises to the tenant and if this is the case, the tenant must be able to take possession of the premises and receive the keys to the premises as soon as the tenant provides the lessor with evidence of lodgement of the bond (such evidence includes the receipt of the Office of Rental Bonds).
+(c) the lessor may require lodgment of the bond before the lessor gives possession of the premises to the tenant and if this is the case, the tenant must be able to take possession of the premises and receive the keys to the premises as soon as the tenant provides the lessor with evidence of lodgement of the bond or the Office of Rental Bonds notifies the lessor that the bond was received by the Office.

 If the lessor is to lodge the bond